GravityLabGeo/stacjs/README.md

 <h3>Vision</h3>

-The vision behind stac.js is to provide a way to navigate a catalog to view metadata down through the nodes.
-The current version works well enough for debugging STAC static catalogs.
-However, as this evolves it should become a backbone for locating data from a web client, supporting a server less architecture that allows a web client to discover and access assets in a catalog.
+The vision behind stac.js is to provide a way to navigate catalog metadata down through the nodes.
+As this library evolves it will become a backbone for locating data in a static STAC catalog from a web client.
+This model further supports a server less architecture that allows a web client to discover and access assets in a catalog for application use.

-Currently, the stacb.html sample app is focused on navigating links and items.
+Currently, the stacb.html sample app works well enough to debug static STAC catalogs.
+The app is focused on navigating links and items.
 It stops short of displaying any asset data.

-The intension behind this effort is to provide navigation to an asset and then allow different viewers and applications to be invoked by passing the asset/item URL.
+The intension is to provide navigation to find an asset and then pass the asset URL to a different viewers and applications.
+This allows asset-specific tools to be used against an asset, but keeps the stacb.html app relatively clean and focused on metadata navigation.

+In the future, stacb and stac.js could be enhanced to directly manage STAC catalogs, with proper permissioning.

 Put simply: